VESPo: Verified Evaluation of Secret Polynomials: Tools for the verification of a polynomial evaluation

-\begin{restatablebackref} {propositionS}{cKZGverifiable}{prop:cKZGverifiable}{app:proofs} The protocol of~\cref{proto:cKZG} is correct and sound. \end{restatablebackref} From this proof, one can see that using a decipherable partially homomorphic function for the coefficients of $P$ is required for the soundness (otherwise one could not compute the exponentiation on $\xi/\xi'$).
-Several issues remain with this protocol: first it is not dynamic.
+\begin{restatablebackref} {propositionS}{cKZGverifiable}{prop:cKZGverifiable}{app:proofs} The protocol of~\cref{proto:cKZG} is correct and sound under the $d$-BSDH assumption. \end{restatablebackref} Several issues remain with this protocol: first it is not dynamic.
 Indeed, for a dynamic version, the problem is that updating only one coefficient of $P$ requires to update up to $d-1$ coefficients of~$H$.
 This work would be of the same order of magnitude as recomputing the whole setup.
-Second it is not fully hiding the coefficients of $P$ as they are just put in the exponents without any masking, and we do not prove the privacy requirement\footnote{Efficient updates in similar schemes are considered, e.g., in~\cite{Tomescu:2020:aggregatable} but to a protocol that verifies coefficients known to the server, \emph{not} its evaluation at hidden coefficients}.
+Second it is not fully hiding the coefficients of $P$ as they are just put in the exponents without any masking, and we do not prove the privacy requirement\footnote{Efficient updates in similar schemes are considered, e.g., in~\cite{Tomescu:2020:aggregatable} but to a protocol that verifies coefficients known to the Server, \emph{not} its evaluation at hidden coefficients}.
 Third, the protocol is not fully publicly verifiable since the decryption key of the partially homomorphic system is required.
-We incrementally solve the first two issues in the sequel of this paper and obtain a thus fully secure private protocol.
+We incrementally solve the first two issues in the remainder of this paper and obtain a fully secure private protocol.
 We also are able to provide a dynamic protocol, publicly verifiable, but for an unciphered polynomial.
 Combining all three properties, that is, designing a publicly verifiable dynamic protocol for ciphered polynomials, preserving a good efficiency while still being secure, remains an open question to us (usually when adapting a static protocol, either dynamicity involves too much recomputation or the security is compromised by the updates).